jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Proposal.md

 You can find the ongoing [[thoughts/Rhizome Research Log|research log here]].

 ## Acknowledgements
-Thank you to Anson, Sebastien, Jamie, Raymond, Morgan, David, Aadil, JZ, Nishant, Anh, Farzaa, Amir, Aaron, and Spencer for you continued support.
+Thank you to Anson, Sebastien, Jamie, Raymond, Morgan, David, Aadil, JZ, Nishant, Anh, Farzaa, Amir, Aaron, Spencer, Rishi, Jasmine, and Pranav for you continued support.
 This project wouldn't be possible without all of you :))

 [^1]: Divya Siddarth, Danielle Allen, E. Glen Weyl, *The Web3 Decentralization Debate is Focused on the Wrong Question* in Wired Magazine ([Source](https://www.wired.com/story/web3-blockchain-decentralization-governance/))
 [^2]: Martin Kleppmann, Adam Wiggins, Peter van Hardenberg, Mark McGranaghan, *Local-first software* in Ink & Switch ([Source](https://www.inkandswitch.com/local-first/))